axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-10-Multisig-v2.3.2.md

 ## Deployment

 - This rollout upgrades the amplifier multisig contract from `v2.3.x` to `v2.3.2`
-- There is a no state migration involved
+- There is no state migration involved

 1. Upload new Multisig contract